Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 Each option also has a matching CLI flag in `third_party/social_robot/main.py` (for example `--identity`, `--prompt-file`, `--system-prompt`, `--memory-dir`).

+## Assistant Model Downloads

+Launching Chat with Bot from the management window now verifies that the Ollama model required by the selected identity is available before SocialRobot starts.
+CtrlSpeak queries the Ollama API to see whether the model is already cached and, when it is missing, reuses the same welcome workflow that Whisper and CUDA downloads use: the intro video plays, fun facts rotate, and the lockout window reports live status with a cancel button.
+Once the download succeeds the window closes automatically and the bot process launches; cancellation or errors stop the launch and surface the failure in the lockout message so the user can try again after resolving the issue.【F:utils/bot_integration.py†L61-L213】【F:utils/models.py†L1308-L1484】

 ## GUI Workflow

 1. Start CtrlSpeak in Client + Server mode.